 If the applicant has previously received a development leave, he/she must also include a summary of the most recent written report submitted to the provost after that leave.
-If an applicant is applying for a Supplemental Award, he/she must concurrently submit that application form.
-See paragraph 27 for additional information regarding the supplemental grant.
+If an applicant is applying for a Supplemental Award, he/she must complete that section of the online application and submit it concurrently.
+See paragraph 28 for additional information regarding the supplemental award.

-9. The completed online application will be routed to the chair/director to verify the applicant’s eligibility and that the applicant has complied with the September 15 meeting described in paragraph 6.
-The chair/director will enter additional information and comments and then forward the application to the dean.
-The dean will review the application and add comments before it is electronically routed to the Faculty Senate.
+9. The completed online applications will be routed to the appropriate chairs/directors to verify each applicant’s eligibility and that the applicant has complied with the September 15 meeting described in paragraph 7.
+The chair/director will enter additional information and comments and then forward the department/school applications to the college dean.
+The dean will review the applications and add comments before they are electronically routed to the Faculty Senate.

-10. Requests for Faculty Development Leaves are then peer reviewed by the Faculty Senate, which submits its recommendations in rank order to the provost no later than five weeks after the application deadline.
+10. Requests for Faculty Development Leaves are then peer reviewed by the Faculty Senate, which submits its recommendations in rank order to the provost no later than six weeks after the application deadline.

 11. The provost next discusses the Faculty Development Leave applications with the Council of Academic Deans (CAD) for their comments and recommendations.